labRadioVision/thz_radars/README.md

-  Class 1: human worker at distance (critical) <0.5m from the corresponding radar Class 2: human worker at distance (critical) 0.5m - 1m from the corresponding radar Class 3: human worker at distance (critical) 1m - 1.5m from the corresponding radar Class 4: human worker at distance (critical) 1.5m - 2m from the corresponding radar Class 5: human worker at distance (critical) 2m - 2.5m from the corresponding radar Class 6: human worker at distance (critical) 2.5m - 3m from the corresponding radar Class 7: human worker at distance (critical) 3m - 3.5m from the corresponding radar
+  Class 1: human worker at distance (critical) <0.5m from the corresponding radar Class 2: human worker at distance (critical) 0.5m - 1m from the corresponding radar Class 3: human worker at distance (critical) 1m - 1.5m from the corresponding radar Class 4: human worker at distance (safe) 1.5m - 2m from the corresponding radar Class 5: human worker at distance (safe) 2m - 2.5m from the corresponding radar Class 6: human worker at distance (safe) 2.5m - 3m from the corresponding radar Class 7: human worker at distance (safe) 3m - 3.5m from the corresponding radar

 - label_train_2.mat: dimension 16000 x 1 -  y_train = database['label_train_2']
   Contains the true labels for train data (Data_train_2.mat), namely classes (true labels) correspond to integers from 0 to 7: